 “Two weeks ago in Chicago when I saw Michael.”

-A husky Polish-American businessman in his mid-40s, sometimes sober, often not, Michael Kochanski had connected Garcia to Soria Clinics.
+Michael Kochanski was a husky Polish-American businessman in his mid-40s, who had connected Garcia to Soria Clinics.

-On a recent video-call, Kochanski had nodded with approval.
-In accented English, he said, “I like the idea of cancer as a disease to live with, not fatal, so patients become regular customers.
+On a recent video-call, in accented English, Kochanski said, “I like the idea of cancer as a disease to live with, not fatal, so patients become regular customers.
 That is more glamorous than selling disposable razor blades.”

 “I know, Michael.
 But it isn’t that simple.
 A lot of work goes into proving scientific theories.
 And most of the time, they have no merit.”